 The question is now how tied these results are to cubical type theory.
 For example, the results proved about existence and non-existence of distributive laws between monads as interpreted in the model of Kristensen et al. are results about these monads as seen as monads of hsets in the cubical model.
 Do the same results hold for these monads on $\Set$?
 Likewise, results about contextual equivalence of programs proved using the cubical model a priori only say something about their semantics as read in cubical sets.
 How do these relate to the ordinary set theoretic interpretations?

 In this paper we return to the set theoretic model of CloTT and look at how varying the indexing ordinal used in the model construction implies commutativity of clock quantification with certain existential quantifications and with functors constructed as quotient inductive types such as $\Pfin$ and $\Dfin$.
-The contributions are as follows \begin{itemize} \item We analyse existing applications of Cubical Clocked Type Theory~\cite{CubicalCloTT,POPL25,FewExtraPages} and isolate the requirements on the model that will allow for these to be interpreted in the set theoretic model. \item We state the conservativity of the model of Clocked Type Theory over the standard set theoretic model of type theory.
+The contributions are as follows \begin{itemize} \item We analyse existing applications of Clocked Cubical Type Theory~\cite{CubicalCloTT,POPL25,FewExtraPages} and isolate requirements on the model that will allow for these to be interpreted in the set theoretic model. \item We state the conservativity of the model of Clocked Type Theory over the standard set theoretic model of type theory.
 This is an easy consequence of the model construction of~\cite{clottmodel}, but has not previously been stated explicitly.
-We show how this allows us to relate results proved in CloTT to the real world of set theory. \item We give semantic conditions for finitary monads on sets to commute with clock quantification in the model of Clocked Type Theory indexed by uncountable ordinals, and we give a simple condition on algebraic theories to generate such monads.
-This accounts for the functors $\Pfin$ and $\Dfin$ mentioned above, among many others. \item We give conditions allowing existential quantification to commute with quantification over clocks in the model \end{itemize} As a result we see that the applications mentioned above can all be expressed in the internal language of a variant of the set theoretic model indexed by an ordinal of sufficiently high cardinality.
-The hope is that the results of this paper can form part of the semantic basis for formalisation of applications as those mentioned above also in proof assistants not based on cubical type theory.
+We show how this allows us to relate results proved in CloTT to the real world of set theory. \item We give semantic conditions for monads on sets to commute with clock quantification in the model of Clocked Type Theory indexed by regular ordinals, and we give a simple condition on algebraic theories to generate such monads.
+This accounts for the functors $\Pfin$ and $\Dfin$ mentioned above, but also monads of higher arity, such as the countable powerset monad. \item We give conditions allowing existential quantification to commute with quantification over clocks in the model \end{itemize} As a result we see that the applications mentioned above can all be expressed in the internal language of a variant of the set theoretic model indexed by a sufficiently large ordinal.
+We hope that these results can form part of the semantic basis for formalisation of applications as those mentioned above also in proof assistants not based on cubical type theory.

 We remark that the metatheory in which the models are constructed is classical set theory.
 In particular, the proof of Theorem~\ref{thm:semantic:condition} is very classical.